rejetto/hfs/dev-plugins.md

 ## Internationalization (i18n)

-To make your plugin multi-language you can use `HFS.t` function in javascript, like this: `HFS.t('myPlugin_greeting', "Hello!")`.
+To make your plugin multi-language you can use `t` function in javascript, like this: `t('myPlugin_greeting', "Hello!")`.

+In frontend you get `t` from `HFS`, like this `const { t } = HFS`, while in backend you need to do `const { t } = await api.i18n(ctx)` inside an `async init` ([see example](https://github.com/rejetto/download-quota/blob/main/dist/plugin.js)).
+When possible, we suggest to do translation in the frontend.

-Now, to add translations, you'll add files like `hfs-lang-XX.json` to your plugin (same folder as plugin.js), where XX is the language code.
+Now that your code is ready, to translate in some language you'll add files like `hfs-lang-XX.json` to your plugin (same folder as plugin.js), where XX is the language code.
 The system is basically the same used to translate the rest of HFS, and you can [read details here](https://github.com/rejetto/hfs/wiki/Translation).

 In the previous example `myPlugin_greeting` is the name of the translation, while `Hello!` is the default text.
 Instead of `myPlugin` use some text that you feel unique and no one else will use, to be sure that the same name is not used by another plugin, or even HFS in the future.
+We suggest to use your plugin's name in camelCase.

 If you need to pass variables in the text, introduce a third parameter in the middle.
 Eg: `HFS.t('myPlugin_filter_count', {n:filteredVariable}, "{n} filtered")`